 || Systematic population screening programme not recommended

 Screening for GBS should not be offered to all pregnant women.
 This is because there is insufficient evidence to demonstrate that the benefits to be gained from screening all pregnant women and treating those carrying the organism with intravenous antibiotics during labour would outweigh the harms.

 The current UK rate of early onset GBS is comparable to that in countries in which screening is recommended.
 A significant burden of disease is found in risk groups whose management would not be affected by a screening programme.
 The ability of screening to significantly impact on mortality and long term morbidity caused by GBS is uncertain.

 Systematic reviews of culture testing suggest that many screen positive women may no longer be carriers at the point of treatment.
 In the absence of a diagnostic test, current screening strategies are unable to distinguish between carriers whose babies will be affected by early onset GBS and those which would not.
 As a result many thousands of low risk women would receive intravenous antibiotic prophylaxis during labour.
 The consequences of expanding antibiotic usage in this way are unknown.

-A number of Questions and Answers have been written to help explain the rationale.
+A number of Questions and Answers have been written to help explain the rationale (updated May 2014).